Move Your Body, Free Your Mind: The Role of Exercise in Teen Mental Health

 ✦ Reduces Stress and Anxiety

 Movement helps lower cortisol (the body’s stress hormone) and increases endorphins, natural chemicals that boost mood and act as painkillers.
+If you are noticing ongoing worry, stress, or emotional overwhelm in your teen, our guide on how to help a teenager with anxiety offers additional guidance and practical ways to support them at home.

 ✦ Improves Sleep